RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 |SFT:|The member is the expert on their problem.
 Don't give advice or make suggestions.
 |*AL:*|*The member is here for emotional support.
 Don't give advice or make suggestions.*
 {:style="margin-bottom: 1em;"}

+After the quiz, the guide concludes with some links to further reading.

 - Mark each statement true or false:
 - In active listening focus on emotions, but in SFT focus on the future#Active listening and SFT are different in this way.